vishwajambu02/NewsCore/README.md

 ## 🌍 What is NewsCore?

-NewsCore is a **live, production-deployed news intelligence platform** that ingests articles from trusted global publishers, runs them through **Google Gemini AI** for summarization and sentiment analysis, and serves them through a sleek, dark-themed reading experience — complete with a **live geopolitical hotspot map**, country-level filtering across **195 countries**, and a full authentication system built from the ground up.
+NewsCore is a **live, production-deployed news intelligence platform** that ingests articles from trusted global publishers, runs them through **Google Gemini AI** for summarization and sentiment analysis, and serves them through a sleek, dark-themed reading experience — complete with a **live geopolitical hotspot map**, country-level filtering across **195 countries**, multi-language reading support, and a full authentication system built from the ground up.

 This isn't a tutorial clone.
 It's a real system solving real engineering problems: scheduled scraping pipelines, AI rate-limit management, database persistence across ephemeral deployments, and secure multi-flow authentication — all running live on Render.